Dans-labs/dariah/docs/Lib.md

 **Related records** are records pointed to by a field in a main record.
 For example, a `assessment` record has a field `contribution`, containing the identifier of the contribution record that the assessment is targeting.
-Here the assessment record wants to display a contribution record as readonly information.
+Here the assessment record wants to display a contribution record as read-only information.
 A template for this can be defined as follows:

 ```jsx